mimitha23/mimitha-dashboard/src/utils/validators/helpers/doc.md

       /**
        **texture** is object here too !!!
-       But in this case we are interested in details of properties inside this object, so here comes new description property **fieldsToValidate** where we are describe properties inside this object */
+       But in this case we are interested in details of properties inside this object, so here comes new description property **fieldsToValidate** where we are describe properties inside this object with its key and validation rules.
+      */
       {
         key: "texture",